We Understand How You Feel.

 The RollerFoot Story

 Momentarily I realized what had happened.
-I couldn’t make a step any more, and as I examined my left leg around the Achilles, I felt a soft tissue, like nothing was there.
+I couldn’t take a step anymore, and as I examined my left leg around the Achilles, I felt a soft tissue, like nothing was there.
 Then I knew I ruptured my Achilles tendon!

 The pain wasn’t too bad, but the inability to walk normally was terrifying.
 Here I was: couldn’t walk, and everything must stop: work and all you have to do around the house.